 this page into Spanish using

-- Past Storms In Current Location of Sandy
+- Past Storms in the Current Locations of Irma and Jose

 - Longest Lasting Atlantic Storms